 Only designated personnel are authorized to represent the County to the media.
-Employees contacted by the media should refer media personnel to an appropriate spokesperson.
+Employees contacted by the media should refer media personnel to an appropriate spokesperson, such as the County Communications Manager.

 SECTION L PREVENTION OF WORKPLACE VIOLENCE AND DOMESTIC VIOLENCE IN THE WORKPLACE POLICY